-- (a1) A permit shall be in writing and shall contain a provision that the work done shall comply with the State Building Code relevant requirements of the North Carolina Building Code and all other applicable State and local laws.
-Nothing in this section shall require a A city to shall review and approve residential building plans submitted to the city for any commercial and multifamily structure pursuant to Section R-110 of Volume VII of the North Carolina State the North Carolina Building Code; provided that the city may review and approve such residential building plans as it deems necessary.
-Code.
-No permits shall be issued unless the plans and specifications are identified by the name and address of the author thereof, and if the General Statutes of North Carolina require that plans for certain types of work be prepared only by a registered architect or registered engineer, no permit shall be issued unless the plans and specifications bear the North Carolina seal of a registered architect or of a registered engineer.
-Review and approval of plans for the construction of structures subject to the North Carolina Residential Code for One- and Two-Family Dwellings shall not be required by a city, provided that a city may require building plans to be available on site during the inspection process.
-When any provision of the General Statutes of North Carolina or of any ordinance requires that work be done by a licensed specialty contractor of any kind, no permit for the work shall be issued unless the work is to be performed by such a duly licensed contractor. - No permit issued under Articles 9 or 9C of Chapter 143 shall be required for any construction, installation, repair, replacement, or alteration costing five thousand dollars (\$5,000) fifteen thousand dollars (\$15,000) or less in any single family residence or farm building unless the work involves: the addition, repair or replacement of load bearing structures; the addition (excluding replacement of same size and capacity) or change in the design of plumbing; the addition, replacement or change in the design of heating, air conditioning, or electrical wiring, devices, appliances, or equipment; the use of materials not permitted by the North Carolina Uniform Residential Building Code; or the addition (excluding replacement of like grade of fire resistance) of roofing.
+- (a1) A permit shall be in writing and shall contain a provision that the work done shall comply with the State Building Code and all other applicable State and local laws.
+Nothing in this section shall require a city to review and approve residential building plans submitted to the city pursuant to Section R-110 of Volume VII of the North Carolina State Building Code; provided that the city may review and approve such residential building plans as it deems necessary.
+No permits shall be issued unless the plans and specifications are identified by the name and address of the author thereof, and if the General Statutes of North Carolina require that plans for certain types of work be prepared only by a registered\licensed\architect or registered\licensed\engineer, no permit shall be issued unless the plans and specifications bear the North Carolina seal of a registered\licensed\architect or of a registered\licensed\engineer.
+When any provision of the General Statutes of North Carolina or of any ordinance requires that work be done by a licensed specialty contractor of any kind, no permit for the work shall be issued unless the work is to be performed by such a duly licensed contractor. - (a2) No permit issued under Articles 9 or 9C of Chapter 143 shall be required for any construction, installation, repair, replacement, or alteration costing five thousand dollars (\$5,000) fifteen thousand dollars (\$15,000) or less in any single family residence or farm building unless the work involves: the addition, repair or replacement of load bearing structures; the addition (excluding replacement of same size and capacity) or change in the design of plumbing; the addition, replacement or change in the design of heating, air conditioning, or electrical wiring, devices, appliances, or equipment; the use of materials not permitted by the North Carolina Uniform Residential Building Code; or the addition (excluding replacement of like grade of fire resistance) of roofing.
 Violation of this section shall constitute a Class 1 misdemeanor.

-BUILDING CODE COUNCIL RESIDENTIAL PART V. CREATE CODE COMMITTEE
+PART V. CREATE BUILDING CODE COUNCIL RESIDENTIAL CODE COMMITTEE AND BUILDING CODE COMMITTEE

 SECTION 5.1.
 G.S.
-143-136 is amended by adding a new subsection to read:
+143-136 reads as rewritten: